-This month Craft Merrily have set the Bostik Bloggers the task of creating a craft for Chinese New Year.
-I decided to try my hand at making a ‘Bolang Gu’ which is also known as a Chinese drum or pellet drum.
+This month I have decided to try my hand at making a ‘Bolang Gu’ which is also known as a Chinese drum or pellet drum.

 Chinese drums are small drums with two pellets or beads on the sides.
 You twist the long stick and the beads swing forward and back, rhythmically tapping the drum.
 They’re quite easy to play once you’ve got the hang of it and they’re really run instruments for kids to play too.

 Two paper plates (I used small side plate sided ones)

 One stick, I used two chopsticks taped together

 Decorations – I used gold paper, but you could add sequins, stickers, words, whatever you fancy

 Paint the outside of your paper plates with red paint and leave to dry (overnight if possible).

 Take your beads and your wool or thread and knot the beads so they are secure and won’t fly off when you’re playing your drum.
 Make sure the threads are long enough for the beads to be able to swing freely, but not too long that they could take someone’s eye out.
 Once you’ve done this, securely tape the threads to the inside of one of the plates at three and nine o’clock positions.

 Tape your stick to the inside of the plate at the six o’clock position.

 Using Glu Dots or sticky Foam Pads, stick the plates together and press so they don’t fall apart.